ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-surpass-record-£8million-sales-turnover.md

         \

         We wish to share a huge thank you to all our customers for their continued loyalty.
 It means so much to have you on our journey.
+  - type: testimonial
+    testimonial:
+      alignment: standard
+      name: Gareth Balshaw, Managing Director
+      quote: I am absolutely delighted to see the company surpass a record £8million turnover.
+We didn't think we would have achieved this for at least another two years and it is testament to the team at the level of effort they have gone to, to help the company reach this milestone.
 seo:
   title: ASL surpass a record £8million sales turnover in 2022-23
   description: Bolton based cable assembly manufacturer, ASL, are celebrating a